jamenlang/GarageaTrois-PHP-Server/README.txt

 I managed to get everything physical up and running using http://www.faqs.org/docs/Linux-mini/IO-Port-Programming.html as a guide, thank you Tomi Engdahl!

 Android app controls relay by sending POST to Garageatrois-Server.php script running on the server.

+############# Echo Support #############

+To get Amazon Echo working, I used the Hue Emulator from armzilla's github projects and installed it on a raspberry pi.

+The steps I took are below.

+I flashed the latest available version of raspbian.
+Connected to Wifi.
+Found the IP address of the WLAN interface.

+Installed Java8.

+sudo sh -c 'echo "deb http://ppa.launchpad.net/webupd8team/java/ubuntu precise main" >> /etc/apt/sources.list' sudo sh -c 'echo "deb-src http://ppa.launchpad.net/webupd8team/java/ubuntu precise main" >> /etc/apt/sources.list' sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys EEA14886 sudo apt-get update echo oracle-java8-installer shared/accepted-oracle-license-v1-1 select true | sudo /usr/bin/debconf-set-selections
+sudo apt-get install oracle-java8-installer sudo update-java-alternatives -s java-8-oracle sudo apt-get install oracle-java8-set-default

+Downloaded the 1.2.jar release file from https://github.com/armzilla/amazon-echo-ha-bridge/releases

+Ran it with the IP address of the raspberry pi.

+java -jar amazon-echo-bridge-0.1.2.jar --upnp.config.address=192.168.1.xxx

+Pointed my browser to http://myawesomedomain.net/GarageaTrois-Echo.php

+Configured all 3 of my switches

+Asked Alexa to scan for available devices.

+I watched the terminal window while the echo was scanning and saw that it the pi was being queried.

+And viola, the switches are available for the echo to control